Email Marketing Metrics

 To lower your unsubscribe rates, you should limit your sending frequency for less engaged customers, and make your emails relevant to the customer receiving them.
 You will always have some unsubscribes, but spikes in the numbers should warrant an investigation on your side.

 Unsubscribe rates should be below 0.5% on a campaign level.
-We also usually recommend including spam complaints into this metric, as these are also considered unsubscribes, just done differently.
+We also usually recommend including spam complaints in this metric, as these are also considered unsubscribes, just done differently.
 This is a user who thinks your email is spam and marks it as such, which means you should immediately stop sending them any emails.
 Spam complaints should be less than 0.01% of your send.

 Lastly, it is important to understand the metrics related to conversion and revenue.
 You will find some of these metrics outlined below.

 The correct attribution of conversions will make or break your email revenue reporting.
-Most companies today use last click attribution, with an attribution window of 24 hours or 3 days, depending on email frequency.
+Most companies today use last-click attribution, with an attribution window of 24 hours or 3 days, depending on email frequency.
 If you are sending 2 emails a week, it would be more accurate to select a longer time attribution window than a brand sending emails every day.

-Looking at revenue and AOV alongside the number of conversions will help you understand if certain campaigns are driving high value purchases, or if your triggered scenarios, like an abandoned cart email, are working.
+Looking at revenue and AOV alongside the number of conversions will help you understand if certain campaigns are driving high-value purchases, or if your triggered scenarios, like an abandoned cart email, are working.
 Is the AOV higher than before implementing them?

 Understanding how campaigns create revenue is important for prioritizing which campaign should be further developed, which content ideas work, and which customer segments perform the best in email marketing.